This complete couples travel planning guide will hopefully provide you with lots of advice and inspiration for planning a trip together.

 It might be that some of the same destinations appear on both your lists, or you might inspire each other to consider destinations you’d never thought of before.

-This worked really well for Scott and I when we were planning our LA, Hawaii and San Francisco trip in 2016.
+This worked really well for Scott and me when we were planning our Los Angeles, Hawaii and San Francisco trip a few years ago.

 When are you going?